Sloan Digital Sky Survey: Multi-object APO Radial Velocity Exoplanet Large-area Survey (MARVELS)

 The Multi-object APO Radial Velocity Exoplanet Large-area Survey (MARVELS) monitored the radial velocities of 11,000 bright stars, with the precision and cadence needed to detect gas giant planets that have orbital periods ranging from several hours to two years.
 This ground-based Doppler survey used the SDSS telescope and new multi-object Doppler instruments to monitor radial velocities.

 The main goal of the project was to generate a large-scale, statistically well-defined sample of giant planets.
 It searched for gaseous planets having orbital periods ranging from hours to 2 years and masses between 0.5 and 10 times that of Jupiter.
-A total of 11,000 stars were analyzed with 25–35 observations per star over an 18-month period.
+A total of 11,000 stars were analyzed with 25–35 observations per star over 18 months.
 It was expected to detect between 150 and 200 new exoplanets, and was able to study rare systems, such as planets with extreme eccentricity, and objects in the "brown dwarf desert".

 The collected data was used as a statistical sample for the theoretical comparison and discovery of rare systems.
 The project started in the fall of 2008, and continued until spring 2014.

 SEGUE-2

 The original Sloan Extension for Galactic Understanding and Exploration (SEGUE-1) obtained spectra of nearly 240,000 stars of a range of spectral types.
 Building on this success, SEGUE-2 spectroscopically observed around 120,000 stars, focusing on the in situ stellar halo of the Milky Way, from distances of 10 to 60 kpc.
 SEGUE-2 doubled the sample size of SEGUE-1.

 Combining SEGUE-1 and 2 revealed the complex kinematic and chemical substructure of the galactic halo and disks, providing essential clues to the assembly and enrichment history of the galaxy.
 In particular, the outer halo was expected to be dominated by late-time accretion events.
-SEGUE data can help constrain existing models for the formation of the stellar halo and inform the next generation of high resolution simulations of galaxy formation.
+SEGUE data can help constrain existing models for the formation of the stellar halo and inform the next generation of high-resolution simulations of galaxy formation.
 In addition, SEGUE-1 and SEGUE-2 may help uncover rare, chemically primitive stars that are fossils of the earliest generations of cosmic star formation.

 SDSS IV: 2014–2020

-The latest generation of the SDSS (SDSS-IV, 2014–2020) is extending precision cosmological measurements to a critical early phase of cosmic history (eBOSS), expanding its infrared spectroscopic survey of the Galaxy in the northern and southern hemispheres (APOGEE-2), and for the first time using the Sloan spectrographs to make spatially resolved maps of individual galaxies (MaNGA).
+The fourth generation of the SDSS (SDSS-IV, 2014–2020) is extending precision cosmological measurements to a critical early phase of cosmic history (eBOSS), expanding its infrared spectroscopic survey of the Galaxy in the northern and southern hemispheres (APOGEE-2), and for the first time using the Sloan spectrographs to make spatially resolved maps of individual galaxies (MaNGA).